mkudija/mkudija.github.io/books/md/Life30.md

 I thought he was lacking other perspective (philosophy/theology), but he specifically requests philosophical involvemnt.
 Sign of humility and discuss the nature of science.

+### Career Advice
+In Chapter 3, Tegmark reviews some recent breakthroughs in artificial intelligence, and then projects how these and future developments might impact a number of facets of life, from manufacturing and healthcare to warfare and the legal system.
+One area of discussion I find particularly interesting is about the future of jobs and wages in a world of AI.
+Citing the work of MIT economists Erik Brynjolfsson and Andrew McAfee, Tegmark explains how digital technology increases inequality.
+This works through three mechanisms: (1) by rewarding those with education over others by replacing old jobs with new jobs that require high skills, (2) by rewarding those with capital over laborers due to increased automation, and (3) by rewarding individual superstarts over everyone else because of the scale of the platform driven by digital technology.[^robots]
+[^robots]: For related reading, see [*Rise of the Robots: Technology and the Threat of a Jobless Future*](https://www.amazon.com/Rise-Robots-Technology-Threat-Jobless/dp/0465097537/ref=sr_1_1?s=books&ie=UTF8&qid=1508151815&sr=1-1&keywords=rise+of+the+robots) by Martin Ford.
+Chapter 2 identifies "7 deadly trends" brought by increased automation, including: stagnant wages, corporations winning over labor, lower labor force participation, less job creation, increased inequality, difficulty for recent graduates, and more part time jobs.

+With these trends in mind Tegmark explains the career advice he gives his children: go into jobs machines are bad at so you won't be replaced (121).
+Therefore, a "safe" job would be one that requires a lot of interaction with other people, uses creativity, and is in an unpredictable environment.

+My career advice:
+- always be learning
+- make connections between different disciplines
+- automate your job before someone else does it for you

+### Conclusion: Why We Should Care
+Before getting into the details, why should we care about artificial intelligence in the first place?

 ## Reflection Notes